IrynaSpyrydonova/app-theme/development-strategy.md

 ## 4. Info

-_As a site visitor, I want to know more additional information about the core features, that company offers.-
+_As a site visitor, I want to know more additional information about the core features, that company offers._

 ### Repository & Issue

 1. This user story was developed locally on a brach called `info`.
 1. `Issue # 4` was raised with details how to complete this work .
-1. After the whole changes on the current branch, the commit was linked to an existing issue by typing `Closes #4`.
+1. After the whole changes on the current branch, the commit was linked to an existing issue by typing `Closes gh-4`.
 1. A pull request was made to `master`.
 1. Changes were merged to `master`.